antillean-nighthawk/genshin-quote-bot/README.md

 # Genshin Quote Bot
-Discord bot that says the voice lines of characters from Genshin Impact
+Discord bot that says the voice lines of characters from Genshin Impact (among other things)

 This is my first time making a Discord bot, hope you enjoy :)